UB2002/Carbon_ledger-API/README.md

 ```

 The `.with_for_update()` method tells SQLAlchemy to issue a `SELECT ...
 FOR UPDATE` SQL statement.
 This instructs the database to lock the row(s) matching the query for the duration of the transaction.

-1.  **Request A**'s transaction starts and executes the `SELECT ...
-FOR UPDATE`, locking the record's row in the database.
-2.  **Request B**'s transaction attempts the same query but is forced to wait because the row is locked by Request A.
-3. Request A checks for a "retired" event (finds none), adds a new one, and commits.
-The transaction ends, and the lock is released.
-4.  **Request B**'s query now executes.
-It fetches the record, which *now includes the "retired" event* created by Request A.
-5. Request B's check `if any(e.event_type == "retired" for e in record.events)` evaluates to `True`, and it correctly raises an `HTTPException` for an already retired record.

 This mechanism ensures atomicity and prevents the race condition, guaranteeing that only the first request can successfully retire the credit.